tueimage/essential-skills/numpy-scipy-matplotlib.md

 ## Matplotlib

 Matplotlib is a library that lets you make plots and show images.
+The syntax of many of the functions provided by this library closely follows the syntax of the corresponding MATLAB functions.
 The Matplotlib documentation can be found [here](https://matplotlib.org/contents.html).
-Matplotlib is usually imported under the prefix `plt`, like so
+Matplotlib is usually imported under the prefix `plt`, like so:

 ```python
 import matplotlib.pyplot as plt